 The originator may transmit QoS Data frames with a TID matching an established block ack agreement in any order provided that their sequence numbers lie within the current transmission window.
 The originator may transmit an MPDU with a sequence number that is beyond the current transmission window (SN > WinStartO + WinSizeO – 1), in which case the originator’s transmission window (and the recipient’s window) is moved forward.
 The originator should not transmit MPDUs that are lower than (i.e., SN < WinStartO) the current transmission window.

+Under SAR block ack agreement the originator shall not transmit MPDU with a MPDU_SN beyond the current MPDU transmission window (WinStartO <MPDU_SN =< WinStartO +WinSizeO – 1) and shall not transmit MPDU with a MSDU_SN beyond the current MSDU transmission window (WinStartOJ =<MSDU_SN =< WinStartOJ +WinSizeOJ – 1) .
+All MPDU_SN and MSDU_SN shall be assigned with increasing sequential values.

 The originator may send a BlockAckReq frame for block ack agreement that is not a protected block ack agreement or a robust ADDBA Request frame for protected block ack agreement when a Data frame that was previously transmitted within an A-MPDU that had the Ack Policy field equal to Normal Ack is discarded due to exhausted MSDU lifetime.
 The purpose of this BlockAckReq or robust ADDBA Request frame is to shift the recipient’s WinStartB value past the hole in the sequence number space that is created by the discarded Data frame and thereby to allow the earliest possible passing of buffered frames up to the next MAC process.

+Under SAR block ack agreement the BlockAckReq or robust ADDBA Request frame shall contain only MPDU_SSN and MSDU_SSN fields of MPDU set with Start of MSDUn = true.

 10.24.9 Protected block ack agreement